 Baker McKenzie has enjoyed a position at the top of the international trade market for two decades, and continues to advise multinational companies on export controls, sanctions and custom issues at an EU and UK level, in addition to WTO disputes.
 In 2020, the firm was particularly busy advising clients on the implications of Brexit, as well as advising on FDI issues in light of the UK's new National Security & Investment Act.
 Group head Sunny Mann is 'a true star performer'; having previously worked in several of the firm's US and Australia offices, Mann is well-placed to advise multinational companies on global compliance regimes.
 Other key team members include customs expert Jennifer Revis, newly promoted partner Ben Smith and of counsel Sven Bates.
 Ross Denton departed to join Ashurst in June 2020.

 EU and competition: trade, WTO anti-dumping and customs in London

-- Advising a multinational tech company on a criminal investigation by the National Crime Agency into alleged breaches of financial sanctions in the Middle East.
+- Advised a multinational technology company in relation to a criminal investigation by the National Crime Agency (NCA) into alleged breaches of financial sanctions in the Middle East.

 Herbert Smith Freehills LLP